***2020 Recruiting – Now Accepting Applications***

 - We are fortunate that searches are not a frequent occurrence in Manitoba.
 Our volunteers need to be internally motivated and find enjoyment in the training and team work experiences gained from WINSAR membership.

 - A search is an emergency and can happen at any time.
 Our volunteers need to be ready to be deployed into the field at a moment’s notice.
+We understand that no one can be available at all times, but do stress that members must make every effort to assist for searches and other events WINSAR supports.
+This committment will be discussed during the orientation sessions.

-- Advanced First Aid Certification
+- Minimum of Standard First Aid Certification

 - Pleasure Craft Operator Certification